score-spec/docs/content/en/docs/environment variables/environment-variables-compose.md

 ---
-title: "Pass dynamic environment-specific configurations in score-compose"
+title: "Pass environment-specific configuration in score-compose"
 linkTitle: "score-compose"
 weight: 5
 description: >
     This section describes how to set environment variables for score-compose.
 ---

-When `docker compose` runs a service, it is possible to pass some information from the host to the container through environment variables.
+When `docker compose` runs a service, it is possible to pass information from the host to the container through environment variables.

-This _hello world_ example provides and [Overview](#overview) section and two options to resolve your variable name:
+This _hello world_ example provides an [Overview](#overview) section and two options to resolve your variable name:

 - [Overview](#overview)
 - [Environment configuration in file](#environment-configuration-in-file)